kagarlickij/azuredevops-security-automation/README.md

 8. Check Git repos settings [task](./cloud/check_git_repos.py) performs the following checks on all repos in the project:
 Check if all branches follow naming standards: allowed names are `master`, `feature/` and `bugfix/`
-Check if all branches are up to date: latest commit shouldn't be older than 30 days, however `master` branch is excluded from this check
+Check if all branches are up to date: latest commit shouldn't be older than X days (see `ados-git-params-$projectName` below for details), however `master` branch is excluded from this check
-Check if all Pull requests are up to date: pull requests shouldn't be older than 10 days
+Check if all Pull requests are up to date: pull requests shouldn't be older than X days (see `ados-git-params-$projectName` below for details)
 All 3 checks generate warnings, not errors
 The latest one checks if `master` branch has at least one policy assigned, and if now, error will be raised
 Some repos can be excluded from checking by putting name to [excluded_repos.txt](excluded_repos.txt) file